OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Starter/README.md

 ## Introduction

 This repository contains the Maven archetype project.
-This project can be used to generate a starter project to quick start development of a new Visualization Method along with its Data Transformer belonging to a Visualization Framework.
+This project can be used to generate a starter project to quick start development of a new `VisualizationMethod` along with its `DataTransformer` belonging to a `VisualizationFramework`.
 Before getting into the guide on how to generate a skeleton starter project let's list down the terminologies that will be used in this document: